immcantation/shazam/docs/topics/distToNearest.md

 :   number of cores to distribute the function over.

 fields
-:   additional fields to use for grouping
+:   additional fields to use for grouping.

 cross
-:   columns for grouping to calculate distances across groups (self vs others)
+:   columns for grouping to calculate distances across groups (self vs others).

 mst
-:   if true, return comma-separated branch lengths from minimum spanning tree
+:   if `TRUE`, return comma-separated branch lengths from minimum spanning tree.